engineerjoe440/changeling/README.md

 * Dump the buffer (at any point except when OUT)
 * Leave the delay (at any point when IN)

-These are done by sending one of the respective strings to the ```changeling-commands``` topic:
+These are done by sending one of the respective strings to the ```changeling/commands``` topic:

 * ENTER
 * DUMP
 * EXIT

-Feedback from the delay and updates are broadcast on the ```changeling-status``` topic with a message format of:
+Feedback from the delay and updates are broadcast on the ```changeling/status``` topic with a message format of:

     HH:MM:SS - STATE=(IN|OUT|ENTERING|LEAVING|DUMPING);BUFFER_SECONDS=float;